 Chelsea loves to take advantage of any sport opportunity available.
 Her skills have been developed in the Physical Education program and Chelsea has represented the school in many team sports including Basketball, Netball and Soccer.
 Ashwood School is actively involved in the School Sport Victoria pathway.
 Chelsea has represented Ashwood at Regional and State levels in Swimming, Cross Country and Athletics with great success.

 Outside school Chelsea continues with her dance classes.
-She has also joined Inclusive Sports Training swimming group after school and the Melbourne Inner East Special Olympics Swimming.
+She has also joined Inclusive Sports Training swimming group after school and the Melbourne Inner East Special Olympics Swimming group.

 On the weekends Chelsea has participated in Triathlon Victoria Triathlons and Duathlons.
-Last week she claimed runner up State Champion in the State Multiclass Duathlon Intermediate division.
+She has claimed runner up State Champion in the State Multiclass Duathlon Intermediate division.

 Chelsea always displays, enthusiasm, great sportsmanship and keeps improving her skill level.
 Fun, fitness and friendship have been great outcomes for her with students in and out of school.